 Incorporating logistics automation into warehouses and distribution centres prevents the spread of COVID-19 and optimise supply chain processes.
 Automated technologies can do repetitive warehouse work quickly and with minimal errors.
 What’s more, the workforce demand within logistics can be very “spiky” – doubling through holiday seasons, then falling back dramatically – making it challenging to recruit and retain workers.
 Automated technologies are flexible enough to operate 24/7, allowing companies to scale up for simpler tasks as and when required.

 Blockchain technology has gained popularity in the logistics sector for its benefits to supply chain management – right from the point of origin to the drop-off location.
-According to the World Economic Forum, blockchain integration can help achieve new efficiencies in trade logistics that result in an almost 5% increase of global gross domestic product (GDP), and an international trade lift of around 15%.
+According to the World Economic Forum, by integrating their blockchain business ideas, T&L companies achieve new efficiencies in trade logistics that result in an almost 5% increase of global gross domestic product (GDP), and an international trade lift of around 15%.